 NUMBER NINE: A short time after the guillotine began to be used, it became a popular model for jewelry and ornaments for women.
 It also resulted in toy sellers selling a decapitation machine for children that included live sparrows.

-NUMBER ELEVEN: Supposedly, Pierre Gaspard Chaumette, a politician of the French Revolution, gave Louis XVII one of these guillotine toys a few months before he (Chaumette) died by the same instrument.
+NUMBER TEN: Supposedly, Pierre Gaspard Chaumette, a politician of the French Revolution, gave Louis XVII one of these guillotine toys a few months before he (Chaumette) died by the same instrument.

 NUMBER TWELVE: While Pelletier may have been the first person executed by guillotine, some of the first political victims of the guillotine were Monsieur Dangremont (a clerk in a public office alleged to have employed people who distributed Royalist publications), Monsieur La Porte (superintendent of the civil list convicted of complicity in counter-revolutionary conspiracies), and Monsieur Durosoi (editor of the Gazette de Paris and Le Royalisme, convicted of conspiracy).